sgrodzicki/sencha-touch/docs/guides/profiles/README.md

         }
     });

-So we have a superclass (Mail.view.Main) and a Profile-specific subclass (Main.view.tablet.Main) which can customize any aspect of the superclass.
+So we have a superclass (Mail.view.Main) and a Profile-specific subclass (Mail.view.tablet.Main) which can customize any aspect of the superclass.
 In this case we're changing the title of the Main view from "Generic version" to "Tablet-specific version" in our subclass, so when our app launches that's what we will see.

 Because these are just normal classes it's easy to customize almost any part of the superclass using the flexible config system.
 For example, let's say we also have a phone version of the app - we could customize its version of the Main view like this (*app/view/phone/Main.js*):